Profile

 2. 2

-Finely chop the almonds and pistachios, then add them to a pan with the honey and a glass of water, gently warming to combine.
+Finely chop the almonds and pistachios, then place them in a pan with the honey and a glass of water, gently warming to melt the honey.

 3. 3

-Stir in the grated lemon zest and a pinch of cinnamon, gradually incorporating semolina flour until the mixture is soft.
+Add the lemon zest and a pinch of cinnamon, then gradually stir in semolina flour until the mixture is soft but holds together.
 Allow to cool slightly.

 4. 4

-Roll out the dough into thin sheets and cut into small discs.
-Spoon the honey and nut filling onto each disc and fold over into half-moons, sealing the edges well with a little water.
+Roll out the dough thinly and cut into rounds.
+Spoon the honey and nut filling onto each, then fold over into half-moons, sealing the edges well with a little water.

 5. 5

-Arrange the nucatoli on a baking tray lined with parchment and bake at 200°C for around 25 minutes until golden.
+Place the nucatoli on a baking tray lined with parchment and bake at 200°C for about 25 minutes, until golden.

 6. 6